 - The child's relationship to the siblings

-- The child's adjustment to the school and home environment
+- The child's school and home environment

 - The mental and physical health of the parents